 The maximum burial depth is highly influenced by the type of backfill installed around the pipe.
-Maximum cover limits for SaniTite® HP pipe are shown in Table 6 for a variety of backfill conditions.
+Maximum cover limits for dual wall HDPE pipe made to the requirements of AASHTO M252, M294 and ASTM F2306 are shown in Table 6 for a variety of backfill conditions.
+Maximum cover limits for HP pipe made to the requirements of ASTM F2881 and AASHTO M330 are shown in Table 7.
 Greater cover heights may be possible but should be reviewed by the Engineering Department.